-Although \eqref{eq:pcp} is a convex optimization problem, the plots in Figs.~\ref{fig:rpca}~and~\ref{fig:rpca2} show that R-ADMM exhibits linear convergence for sufficiently large $k$.
-Based on Theorem~\ref{th:relaxed_admm_convex} this suggests that there is a region in which the objective function behaves as a strongly convex function.
-Hence, R-HB-ADMM also attains linear convergence as predicted in Theorem~\ref{th:heavy_ball_admm_convex}.
-On the other hand, Theorem~\ref{th:relaxed_aadmm_convex} tells us that R-A-ADMM is unlikely to attain linear convergence, as also reflected in Fig.~\ref{fig:rpca}.
-Therefore, these empirical results are consistent with our theoretical predictions.
+Although problem \eqref{eq:pcp} is convex, the plots in Fig.~\ref{fig:rpca} show that R-ADMM and R-HB-ADMM have approximately linear convergence for sufficiently large $k$.
+This suggests that there is a region in which the objective function behaves as a strongly convex function.
+R-HB-ADMM has improved convergence over R-ADMM, as predicted by Proposition~\ref{th:heavy_ball_admm_convex}.
+On the other hand, Proposition~\ref{th:relaxed_aadmm_convex} tells us that R-A-ADMM is unlikely to attain linear convergence, as reflected in Fig.~\ref{fig:rpca}.
+These empirical results are consistent with our theoretical findings.